 See a doctor immediately if you suspect you have typhoid fever.
-If you become ill while traveling in a foreign country, call the U.S. Consulate for a list of doctors.
+If you are from the United States and become ill while traveling in a foreign country, call the U.S. Consulate for a list of doctors.
 Better yet, find out in advance about medical care in the areas you'll visit, and carry a list of the names, addresses and phone numbers of recommended doctors.

 If you develop signs and symptoms after you return home, consider consulting a doctor who focuses on international travel medicine or infectious diseases.
 A specialist may be able to recognize and treat your illness more quickly than can a doctor who isn't familiar with these areas.

-Typhoid fever is caused by virulent bacteria called Salmonella typhi (S. typhi).
-Although they're related, S. typhi and the bacteria responsible for salmonellosis, another serious intestinal infection, aren't the same.
+Typhoid fever is caused by virulent bacteria called Salmonella typhi.
+Although they're related, Salmonella typhi and the bacteria responsible for salmonellosis, another serious intestinal infection, aren't the same.

 Fecal-oral transmission route